High Availability for

 over to the most recent standby and reconfiguring

-other standbys to point to the new master
+other standbys to point to the new primary

 How it works

-Failover Manager continuously monitors your Postgres service to automatically detect failures.
+Failover Manager continuously monitors your PostgreSQL service to automatically detect failures.
 After an outage is

-confirmed, Failover Manager automatically promotes the most up-to-date standby database as the new master.
+confirmed, Failover Manager automatically promotes the most up-to-date standby database as the new primary.

 Detects failures and takes action to maintain SLAs.
 Sends email alerts based on events.